pickup icon

 per

-Hooker's Fairybells is a gorgeous shade-loving perennial that is both delicate and strong in a woodland garden.
-In spring, its delicate white flowers generally bloom in pairs from branch tips, the petals flaring outward to reveal dangling yellow anthers.
+Hooker's fairybells is a gorgeous shade-loving perennial that is truly enchanting in a woodland garden - especially when planted in groups or drifts.
+In spring, its intricate white flowers generally bloom in pairs from branch tips, the petals flaring outward to reveal dangling yellow anthers.
 The graceful branching pattern of its stems and leathery leaves are quite architectural, and hold their artful form even in the peak of the summer drought.
 As the growing season wraps up, the flowers mature into shiny orange fruits, a color as noteworthy as it is uncommon in any native garden.

 • Moisture requirements: moist soil